 Study design

 This retrospective study was performed between January 1998 and May 2015, and involved a series of 722 consecutive middle-age and elderly diabetic patients diagnosed with primary liver cancer.
-All of subjects who were involved were treated at the Endocrinology Department of the First Affiliated Hospital of Nanchang University.
-The diagnosis of all cases of primary liver cancer was confirmed by the histopathological analysis of specimens obtained through needle biopsy or radical nephrectomy.
+All the patients were treated at the Endocrinology Department of the First Affiliated Hospital of Nanchang University.
+The diagnosis in all cases with primary liver cancer was confirmed by histopathological analysis of specimens obtained through needle biopsy or radical nephrectomy.
 The diagnosis of IOM was confirmed using computed tomography or magnetic resonance imaging.
 Patients with primary intraocular carcinoma and those with secondary liver carcinoma were excluded from the study.
 The experimental design was explained to each patient and written informed consent was obtained.

 Data collection